raystack/raccoon/docs/docs/guides/publishing.md

 | data      | int       | data map sent by the server, currently contains just the req_guid |
 | reason    | string    | reason for any failure if any                                     |

-Values of status and codes is same as defined in Protos.
+Values of status and codes is same as defined in Proto.

 ## Headers

 Raccoon service accepts headers to identify a user connection uniquely.
 The header name is made configurable as it enables clients to specify a header name that works for them.
 For, e.g. for a mobile app having a request header as `X-User-ID` which identifies the user \(client\) connecting to Raccoon, can configure Raccoon service with the config set as below `SERVER_WEBSOCKET_CONN_ID_HEADER=X-User-ID`.
-Optionally, `SERVER_WEBSOCKET_CONN_GROUP_HEADER` can also be configured to [support multitenancy](concepts/architecture.md#connections) such as multiple apps connecting to a single Raccoon instance.
+Optionally, `SERVER_WEBSOCKET_CONN_GROUP_HEADER` can also be configured to [support multi-tenancy](concepts/architecture.md#connections) such as multiple apps connecting to a single Raccoon instance.

 Raccoon uses the config to fetch the header name and uses the value passed in the request header with this name, as the connection id.
 This header name uniquely identifies a client.
 A client, in this case, can be the user in the app.